chrisgrieser/nvim-tinygit/README.md

 require("tinygit").undoLastCommitOrAmend()
 ```

-- Changes in the working directory are kept, but unstaged.
+- Changes in the working directory are kept but unstaged.
 (In the background,
   this uses `git reset --mixed`.)
-- If there was a `push` operation done as a followup (such as `.smartCommit {
+- If there was a `push` operation done as a followup, the last commit is not
-  pushIfClean = false }`), the last commit is not undone.
+  undone.

 ### GitHub interaction
 **Search issues & PRs**
-- The GitHub interaction commands all require `curl`.
+- All GitHub interaction commands require `curl`.

 ```lua
 -- state: all|closed|open (default: all)